doug-martin/it/readme.md

 ###Synchronous tests

-Writing synchronous tests in **It** is extrememly simple.
+Writing synchronous tests in **It** is extremely simple.
 So lets start off with an example.

 Lets assume we have a Person Object